ocalzada/lambdata/README.md

-###Lambdata_ocalzada Helper Functions
+#Lambdata_ocalzada Helper Functions

-Lambdata_ocalzada is a package containing useful data science helper functions.
+This package contains useful data science helper functions.

 `Splitter` takes in a dataframe containing a full address and it splits it into its component parts: City, State and Zip Code.

-This package is licensed by [MIT Open Source](https://github.com/ocalzada/lambdata-ocalzada/blob/master/LICENSE).
+This package is open source and licensed by [MIT](https://github.com/ocalzada/lambdata-ocalzada/blob/master/LICENSE).